Tax Information

 • Real estate taxes paid

-• Personal property taxes—vehicle license fee based on value
+• Personal property taxes, including vehicle license fees based on value

-• Estimated tax payment made during the year, prior year refund applied to current year, and any amount paid with an extension to file.
+• Estimated tax payments made during the year, any refund from the previous year applied to the current year, and any amounts paid with filing extensions.

-• Foreign bank account information—location, name of bank, account number, peak value of account during the year
+• Location, bank name, account number, and highest value during the year

-• Child care costs—provider’s name, address, tax id, and amount paid
+• Childcare expenditures—provider’s details (name, address, tax ID) and total amount paid

-• Adoption costs—SSN of child, legal, medical, and transportation costs
+• Adoption-related expenses—SSN of the adopted child and associated legal, medical, and transportation costs

-• Home mortgage interest and points you paid—Forms 1098
+• Home mortgage interest and points paid—1098 forms

-• Casualty and theft losses—amount of damage, insurance reimbursements
+• Casualty and theft losses—total damages, insurance settlements

-• Other miscellaneous tax deductions—union dues, unreimbursed employee expenses (uniforms, supplies, seminars, continuing education, publications, travel, etc.)
+• Various other deductible expenses—union dues, unreimbursed employee costs (uniforms, supplies, seminars, continuing education, publications, travel, etc.)

 How can I check on my tax refunds?